 You know, and look at where we are.

-There was a 16-point advantage in February.
+Now, there was a 16-point advantage in February.

-Now there's still a long time to go before we get to election day.
+Now, there's still a long time to go before we get to Election Day.

 You know, I think the biggest bombshell this week that nobody's paying attention to, 91% of network news coverage about Donald Trump is negative.